OMMA License Transfer Process: Timeline, Approvals, and Interim Operations

 Within 15 days:

-Additionally, OBN requires advance notice of the transfer of controlled substances and compliance with inventory and recordkeeping requirements under OAC 475:35-1-3.
+Additionally, OBNDD requires advance notice of the transfer of controlled substances and compliance with inventory and recordkeeping requirements under OAC 475:35-1-3.

 The Importance of a Proper Purchase Agreement